Indicia-Team/indicia-docs/administrating/importing-transect.rst

 - a parent location to describe the whole transect and child locations for each section of the transect.
-- a parent sample to describe a visit and child samples for the occurrencs of each section.
+- a parent sample to describe a visit and child samples for the occurrences of each section.

 This kind of data can be imported in four stages detailed below.
 This is a real